lgueye/dsched-root/README.md

 ### Create schedules

-The script create-schedule.sh creates a single scheduled task with the below specs:
+The script `create-scheduled-task.sh` creates a single scheduled task with the below specs:

 - should trigger 60 s from the creation time
 - instructed to trigger the job located at http://reverse-proxy/api/v1/trigger-me